 Contact details for your region and local centre

-The North of England region is made up of 5 centres: North East; Cumbria and Lancashire; Yorkshire and the Humber; Greater Manchester; and Cheshire and Merseyside.
+The North of England region is made up of 3 centres: North East; Yorkshire and the Humber; and North West.

-The Midlands and East of England region is made up of 4 centres: East Midlands; West Midlands; Anglia and Essex; and South Midlands and Hertfordshire.
+The Midlands and East of England region is made up of 3 centres: East Midlands; West Midlands; East of England.

-The South of England region is made up of 5 centres: Devon, Cornwall and Somerset; Avon, Gloucestershire and Wiltshire; Wessex; Thames Valley; and Kent, Surrey and Sussex.
+The South of England region is made up of 2 centres: South East; and South West.

 PHE London is an integrated region and centre.